cleancoindev/chainlol/README.md

 2. Click `Manage Search Engines`.

-3. Add a new search engine with the URL `https://wagmify.me/#?q=%s`.
-Set both name and keyword to `wagmify`.
+3. Add a new search engine with the URL `https://chainlol.wonkalabs.xyz/#?q=%s`.
+Set both name and keyword to `chainlol`.

 4. Make this the default search engine.